eladkarako/exiftool-source/README.md

          with no separator when reading, or split the value into individual characters when writing.

+         For pure binary output (-b used without -j, -php or -X), the first -sep option specifies a list-item separator, and subsequent -sep options specify a terminator added to the end of the list (or after each value if not a list).
+In these strings, "\n", "\r" and "\t" may be used to represent a newline, carriage return and tab respectively.
+By default, binary list items are separated by a newline, and no terminator is added.

     -sort, --sort
          Sort output by tag description, or by tag name if the -s option is used.
 When sorting by description, the sort order will depend on